ceph/ceph/doc/start/manual-install.rst

  Installing Ceph Manually
 ==========================
 Ceph is intended for large-scale deployments, but you may install Ceph on a single host.
-Quick start is intended for Debian/Ubuntu Linux distributions.
+This guide is intended for Debian/Ubuntu Linux distributions.

 #. `Install Ceph packages`_
 #.
 Create a ``ceph.conf`` file.